 The move from Mac to Windows

 I recently migrated from Mac to Windows.
 The main reason, I just don’t feel like I get value from Apple anymore.
-The Macbook Pro with 32gb ram and decent storage is an ridiculous amount for what it is.
+The Macbook Pro with 32GB ram and decent storage is a ridiculous amount for what it is.
 With more PCs having a nice form factor and good battery life, I made the switch.

 This came with a couple of problems.
 My beloved Screenflow doesn’t work and Terminal, the place all real coders like to live, was taken from me.

-Terminal is that black screen with green text you see hackers using in the movies.
-Its my happy place and with the move to windows I no longer had this wonderful tool.
+The terminal is that black screen with the green text you see hackers using in the movies.
+It’s my happy place and with the move to Windows, I no longer had this wonderful tool.

-Windows has alternatives, but its still took a bit of getting used to.
+Windows has alternatives, but it still took a bit of getting used to.

 I also had been using Laravel Valet for my Laravel projects and often used local development directly on my MAC using MAMP.
 With MAMP working in sync with my terminal in Mac I was able to use Composer, GIT and one of my favourite tools, WP CLI.

-With the installation of Local from Flywheel I got a fair few of my issue resolved for WordPress development, for Laravel however it was not that great.
+With the installation of Local from Flywheel, I got a fair few of my issues resolved for WordPress development, for Laravel however it was not that great.

 I missed Redis and the ability to install Maria DB or Postgres in Local from Flywheel.